Trigger finger is a common condition that causes pain, stiffness, and loss of mobility in the affected digit.

 Keep in mind however that this can be used on any finger and it comes with a sleeve.

-Pros: Comes with splints and sleeves, fits all fingers – can be used for trigger thumb, lifetime warranty with your purchase.
+- Fits all fingers – can be used for trigger thumb

 Vive Full Hand Trigger Finger Splint